T.K. Sabapathy: Early teaching and writing career

-While still a research fellow at SOAS, Sabapathy would teach Asian art three days a week at the Farnham School of Art in Surrey.
+While still a research fellow at SOAS, Sabapathy taught Asian art three days a week at the Farnham School of Art in Surrey.
 From 1969 to 1970, he also taught Southeast Asian sculpture at Saint Martin's School of Art, and harboured thoughts of returning to Singapore to teach art history.
-While in London in 1970, however, Sabapathy would meet the vice chancellor of the University of Singapore, the late politician Toh Chin Chye, who dismissed the university’s art history programme as “unproductive” and told Sabapathy of his intention to close the facility.
+While in London in 1970, however, Sabapathy met the vice chancellor of the University of Singapore, the late politician Toh Chin Chye, who dismissed the university's art history programme as “unproductive” and told Sabapathy of his intention to close the facility.

-The same year in 1970, Sabapathy would be offered the position of art history lecturer at the newly-founded Universiti Sains Malaysia in Penang, which had Malaysia’s first Fine Arts degree programme.
+The same year in 1970, Sabapathy was offered the position of art history lecturer at the newly founded Universiti Sains Malaysia in Penang, which had Malaysia's first Fine Arts degree programme.
 From 1971, Sabapathy relocated to Penang to teach for almost 10 years, where he delved into the research of the modern in Malaysian art and created course materials, catalogues, biographies and other texts where there were previously none.
 During this period, he laid foundations for the further study of modern Malayan art, and his work brought him close to the Singapore art community, given Malaysia and Singapore's long shared history as British Malaya leading in an overlap in the art of both countries.
 He also established a close friendship with fellow art writer and educator, the late Redza Piyadasa, with whom he co-curated exhibitions and collaborated on numerous publications.
-This would include their famous 1979 study of Nanyang Academy of Fine Arts artists, in which they became the first to identify and define the now well-known Nanyang style of painting.
+This included their famous 1979 study of Nanyang Academy of Fine Arts artists, in which they became the first to identify and define the now well-known Nanyang style of painting.
 In 1983, he and Piyasada, under the aegis of Dewan Bahasa dan Pustaka, an agency of the Ministry of Education Malaysia, co-authored Modern Artists of Malaysia, one of the earliest surveys on Modern art and artists in Malaysia.

 In 1973, three years after the meeting in London with Toh, the art history programme and university museum set up by Sullivan and expanded by his successor William Willetts was shut down.
-The museum collection was divided between the newly split University of Malaya’s offshoots—the University of Malaya in Kuala Lumpur and the University of Singapore, which stored its share of the collection with the National Museum of Singapore.
+The museum collection was divided between the newly split University of Malaya's offshoots—the University of Malaya in Kuala Lumpur and the University of Singapore, which stored its share of the collection with the National Museum of Singapore.
 Sabapathy's writing began in the mass media, writing for newspapers in Malaysia such as The Straits Echo before moving into the mainstream English language newspapers such as the New Straits Times and The Star in Malaysia.